Neural Fake Factor Estimation Using Data-Based Inference: Introduction

 \section{Introduction}

 Monte Carlo~(MC) simulations are widely used in high-energy physics~(HEP) to model physics processes and the behavior of particles and their interactions within a detector.
 However, while this approach is very successful in general, it specifically fails to accurately describe occurrences where the detector and reconstruction algorithms \textit{failed} to perform as expected, e.g.\ to correctly reconstruct and identify leptons.
 The underlying cause is that the detector response is complex and consequently not understood well enough to be accurately modeled in MC simulation.
-Consequently, \textit{data-driven} approaches are used to estimate this category of processes directly from data.
+Furthermore, while in the recent years there has been significant progress in the accuracy of MC simulations describing these mis-reconstructed and mis-identified objects, the other intrinsic MC limitation remains, namely the limited statistics of the simulated samples.
+This is especially true for processes with large cross-sections, where the mis-reconstructed objects appear only in small fractions of events, leading to very limited MC statistics in the kinematic regions of interest.
+A good example also comes from flavor physics, where an additional limitation comes from the large number of hadron decay modes that must be accounted for, often involving partially reconstructed final states, which makes a complete simulation-based description impractical~\cite{LHCb:2022vje}.
+To sum up, the \textit{data-driven} approaches are used to estimate the contributions of such types of processes directly from data.

 One of the approaches commonly used for this purpose is the Fake Factor method~\cite{LEHMANN2023168376,Aad_2023}.
 It is used to estimate the contribution of events with mis-reconstructed and/or mis-identified leptons (collectively called \textit{fake leptons}) in the kinematic region where one tries to measure (discover) a physics process of interest, often referred to as the \textit{signal region}~(SR).
-The estimation is done by extrapolating the fake lepton contribution from data in a kinematically adjacent, \textit{looser} kinematic region~(SR$^{\text{L}}$), where the term \textit{loose} is commonly used and refers to the implemented lepton selection requirements that are less stringent than the usual (tight) selection used in the SR. The extrapolation is done using a scale factor (i.e.\ fake factor) function.
+The estimation is done by extrapolating the fake lepton contribution from data in a kinematically adjacent, \textit{looser} kinematic region~(SR$^{\text{L}}$)\footnote{In this paper, the label SR$^{\text{L}}$ corresponds to the region defined by the loose lepton selection and excluding events passing the nominal (tight) selection.
+This region corresponds to what is sometimes also referred to as the \emph{application region} (AR) in the Fake Factor method.
+Analogously, CR$^{\text{L}}$ refers to the control region with the loose lepton selection applied.}, where the term \textit{loose} is commonly used and refers to the implemented lepton selection requirements that are less stringent than the usual (tight) selection used in the SR. The extrapolation is done using a scale factor (i.e.\ fake factor) function.